NafiurSiddiqui/oop_breakdown/challenges/inhertience.md

 Imagine you're building a Library System where you have different types of items (books, magazines, and e-books).
 Each type of item will share some common properties, but also have its own specific characteristics and behaviors.

+Also actually teaches you polymorphism in this challenge.

 ## Requirements

 ### Base Class: LibraryItem